donmor/Tiddloid/Readme.md

 ### About us

-Thank you for trying donmor's productions.
+Thank you for trying our productions.
 I'd really appreciate it if you kindly support us via the buttons below, and take more effect to improve our productions.

 &ensp;&ensp;<a href="https://liberapay.com/donmor3000/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg" height="30" /></a>&ensp;&ensp;<a href="https://afdian.com/a/donmor"><img alt="Donate using Afdian" src="https://static.afdiancdn.com/static/img/logo/logo.png" height="30" /></a>

-If you take an interest in us, fell free to visit [our homepage](https://donmor.top/).
+Fell free to visit [my homepage](https://donmor.top/).